 News

-The Handheld 64 even carries over the original Commodore ... which allows the Pi1541 Commodore 1541 disk drive emulator to be installed so that software can be run from a modern memory card ...
+If you’d rather go the ROM route, there’s a spot on the PCB for adding a Raspberry Pi Zero, which allows the Pi1541 Commodore 1541 disk drive emulator to be installed so that software can be ...

-Rasberry Pi enthusiasts may be interested in a new tutorial describing how to add a floppy disk drive to a Raspberry ... data from ADFS, DOS and Commodore 64 5.25 inch disks.” ...
+Rasberry Pi enthusiasts may be interested in a new tutorial describing how to add a floppy disk drive to a Raspberry Pi mini PC. ...
+DOS and Commodore 64 5.25 inch disks. ...

 Some results have been hidden because they may be inaccessible to you